 Candidates for the interdisciplinary major must have a minimum cumulative grade point average of 3.00 and a minimum Mount Mercy grade point average of 3.00 at the time they apply for the major.
 The interdisciplinary major must include a minimum of 30 semester hours, 21 semester hours of which must be upper division courses (200 level or above) taken at Mount Mercy, and all courses in the major must be passed with grades no lower than C (C- does not count).
 Only one core curriculum course can be included in the major.

-The interdisciplinary major is not to be confused with the prestructured interdisciplinary majors of Visual Arts/Business Administration, International Studies, and Applied Philosophy.
+The interdisciplinary major is not to be confused with the prestructured interdisciplinary majors of International Studies and Applied Philosophy.

 The pre-professional curricula at Mount Mercy allow students to prepare for degrees not offered at Mount Mercy.
 Depending on the professional program, students can spend one to four years at Mount Mercy completing pre-professional requirements.

 Students should be able to transfer from pre-professional study at Mount Mercy to professional study at Mount Mercy or another institution with no loss of credit.
 However, students should find out the specific professional curriculum requirements before they undertake a pre-professional course of study.
 In consultation with the departmental advisor, students should then plan a course of study that meets requirements of the professional program.
 The departmental information in the next section of this Catalog contains planned pre-professional curricula.